Design leader who makes good work actually ship

 I think at the product level

 Design decisions are product decisions.
-I've never been able to treat them as separate jobs, and the work is better for it.
-Design is where I work.
-Product is how I think.
+I've never been able to treat them as separate jobs, and I've stopped trying.